F3de420/Crypto-Glossary/README.md

 - **Definition**: An alphanumeric string representing a destination for cryptocurrency transactions.

 ### Airdrop
-- **Definition**: The free distribution of tokens to holders of a particular cryptocurrency as part of a promotion or reward.
+- **Definition**: The free distribution of tokens of a particular cryptocurrency as part of a promotion or reward.

 ### Air Gap
 - **Definition**: A security measure where the device storing cryptocurrency keys is physically isolated from unsecured networks.